What is Contributed Capital?

 #2 – No Collateral

 For the equity shares issued, the investors do not ask for a pledge of collateral which can be there if the company raises funds by borrowing the money.
 Also, the existing assets of the business remain free which are then available in case required as security for loans in the future.
-Apart from existing assets in case company purchase new assets with the funds that are raised through the issue of equity capital, then it can also be used by the company for securing its long-term debt in the future.
+Apart from existing assets in case, the company purchases new assets with the funds that are raised through the issue of equity capital, then it can also be used by the company for securing its long-term debt in the future.

 #3 – No Restrictions on Use of Funds